ernesto-jimenez/httplogger/README.md

-Small golang library useful for logging API requests.
+A GoLang library useful for logging API requests - HttpLogger

 It wraps any http.Transport to log its requests and responses, including the duration time.